torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

   # cat /sys/fs/cgroup/memory/0/memory.usage_in_bytes
   1216512

-A successful write to this file does not guarantee a successful setting of this limit to the value written into the file.
+A successful write to this file does yest guarantee a successful setting of this limit to the value written into the file.
 This can be due to a number of factors, such as rounding up to page boundaries or the total availability of memory on the system.
 The user is required to re-read